 I enjoyed doing these things, but something was missing.
 I enjoyed working with the crew that I worked with as well.
 It’s great to work with people who are excited about the Web and learning and growing.
 I’m now going to be working with a new crew that is filled with excitement and energy and innovation.

 I’m officially making this announcement on a Google Hangout On Air, titled

 The Google HOA was live but should be viewable later to anyone who wants to watch it after it is edited by Eric.
 Thanks to everyone who participated, including Ronnie Bincer who joined it to help with the hangout, and ended up contributing some thoughts on the discussion as well.

 I’m very happy to announce that I am joining Go Fish Digital as Director of Search Marketing this week.
 What isn’t missing at Go Fish Digital is a desire to interact with others in the Search Industry, to participate in Hangouts and Meetups and Presentations at conferences, to interact with other from within the SEO community to help it grow, to share ideas with other marketers so that we can learn from each other.

-I originally met Brian and Dan and Mike, the founders of Go Fish Digital, at a Northern Virginia SEO Meetup Group a few years ago, and have shared ideas and after meetup BBQ with them on a number of occasions.
-They’ve been focusing on Online Reputation Management (you may have seen the article Our Online Reputation Management Playbook on the Moz blog a couple of years ago), but also offer a range of other service to clients as well.
+I originally met Brian and Dan and Mike, the founders of Go Fish Digital, at a Northern Virginia SEO Meetup Group a few years ago, and have shared ideas and after meetup BBQ with them on many occasions.
+They’ve been focusing on Online Reputation Management (you may have seen the article Our Online Reputation Management Playbook on the Moz blog a couple of years ago), but also offer a range of other services to clients as well.

 It was about helping people who wanted and needed help, about finding creative ways to help clients with their pain points and goals, and about helping the industry grow.